acavalla/belarus/README.md

 So I can record notes with fun little pictures
 I want to use shortcodes like `:fire:` that get converted into emojis like 🔥
 ```

+TO DO

+- Abbreviate each note
+- Refresh the notepad after a note is added
+- User story 3
+- User story 4
+- Submitted notes to be styled